laggingreflex/mochista/README.md

 Now suppose you changed `foo.js`:
 ```
 // foo.js modified
-export default 'This is fuu' // this should make the above test fail
+module.exports = 'This is fuu' // this should make the above test fail
 ```
 assuming `foo.js` is considered a source file which will trigger all tests to be run, the `bar.test.js` test will still (incorrectly) pass!
 This is because `bar.test.js` and `bar.js` weren't modified, they're still cached by NodeJS which use the previously cached version of `foo.js`.